Skip to content

 Your AI can read your code.

-Theatre gives AI agents spatial awareness of running Godot games and the ability to build scenes, resources, and animations — all through the Model Context Protocol.
+Theatre gives AI agents spatial awareness of running Godot games, live interaction for testing hypotheses, and the ability to build scenes, resources, and animations — all through the Model Context Protocol.

 The Problem